mdolbear/logbook/README.md

 ![](docs/RoleMapping-app_admin.png)

     b.
-Once this user has been created, you can user this user to log into the app, via the OauthAccessController with this new admin level user.
+Once this user has been created, you can use this user to log into the app, via the OauthAccessController with this new admin level user.
        See the Swagger interface above.

     c.
 Once connected as the admin user, you can now create users via the new implementation of UserController.
 From here its possible to